 9. Why not just edit transcripts of my speeches together?

 There’s a major difference between communicating ideas via a speech and doing so through the written word.

 When you give a speech, your mere presence has a tremendous influence on how people respond—often much more than the text of your presentation.

 A great deal of what people take away from your speeches will be determined by your vocalization, gestures, and facial expressions, none of which will be present in your book.

-Don’t set out to write a best seller, for then you’ll be chasing fads and torturing your story or ideas to align with keyword research and networking models.
+Don’t set out to write a bestseller.
+That will have you chasing fads and torturing your ideas to align with keyword research and networking models.